fmanea/ConnextRouterTrack/README.md

 Github for PR https://github.com/connext/documentation

+## Flash Challenge 3 - Propose a custody integration to improve the process for managing keys/liquidity

+We are looking for the mechanisms to improve the process for managing keys/liquidity and make it more robust with minimum efforts right now (using a 3rd party custody solution as the recipient of the router liquidity)

+Your proposal should include
+- description of custody integration
+- which projects are already use it?
+- how it can improve the current process
+- instruction/your experience how to set up it and use for managing keys/liquidity

 # Router Connext Quests

 These Challanges are more complex and are not time based.
 They require approval for starting working on it.
 How does it work?
-1. Submit a proposal on this repository, in the "proposals" directory (Check Router Track Proposal Guide above)
+1. Submit a proposal on this repository, in the "proposals" directory (Check Router Track Proposal Guide above).
+Propassal should include
+- Name of the challenge/quest you are applying for
+- Briefly describe your project
+- Detailed project proposal
+- Project roadmap and milestones
+- KPIs (how can we measure the success of your project?)
+- Your professional background
+- Have you already worked on similar projects?
-2. Talk with the Track Leaders/Team and get approval for starting the work on this challange;
+3. Open a private thread in router-track discord channel and get approval for starting the work on this challange;
-3. The Track Leaders will move the approved proposals into the "approved_proposals" folder where the progress will be tracked;
+4. The Track Leaders will move the approved proposals into the "approved_proposals" folder where the progress will be tracked;

 ## Quest 1 - Build Tools (10-500 points)